-As mentioned above, not much progress has been made in understanding how exactly sequentially made observations will affect memory activation over time.
-To shed light at this question, we implemented four different cognitive models.
-These models all share the general assumptions about memory activation and inhibition as presented above, but they vary with regard to how strongly newly incoming observations affect the availability of explanations over time.
-In a first model, Model-Current, at each point in time only the most recent observation affects the availability of explanations.
-This model is designed to test whether the assumption that sequentially observed symptoms serve as combined retrieval cue is necessary, or whether the activation and inhibition spread by the current symptom alone can fit the activation curves found in the experiments.
-In the remaining three models the observations serve as combined retrieval cue and, thus, all affect the explanations' availability.
+thus, all affect the explanations' availability.
 The models vary with regard to how strong each observation is weighed.
-One of the models, Model-Time, will test the assumption that observations are weighed according to the times since they were observed as proposed by Wang et al. (2006b).
-As a decay of information in working memory has been questioned (Berman, et al., 2009; Jonides, et al., 2008; Lewandowsky, et al., 2009; Oberauer & Lewandowsky, 2008) we implemented two alternative models in which observed information does not decay.
-One model, Model-Constant, will test the assumption that observations are weighed according to the total amount of information that is currently held in working memory.
+One of the models, model-time, tests the assumption that observations are weighed according to the times since they were observed, as proposed by Wang et al. (2006b).
+As a decay of information in working memory has been questioned (Berman et al., 2009; Jonides et al., 2008; Lewandowsky et al., 2009; Oberauer & Lewandowsky, 2008), we implemented two alternative models in which observed information does not decay.
+One model, modelconstant, tests the assumption that observations are weighed according to the total amount of information that is currently held in working memory.
 This assumption arises from the idea that the total amount of activation that can be spread from working memory is a limited and constant amount that will be equally divided between the elements in working memory (Lovett, Daily, & Reder, 2000).
-The fourth model, Model-Number tests the assumption that all pieces of information that are currently stored in working memory are weighed equally, independent of the time since their observation and independent of the number of observations.
-Consequently, in this model, the total amount of activation and inhibition spread into long-term memory will increase with the number of observed symptoms.
+The fourth model, model-number, tests the assumption that all pieces of information that are currently stored in working memory are weighed equally, independent of the time since their observation and independent of the number of observations.
+Consequently, in this model, the total amount of activation and inhibition spread into long-term memory will linearly increase with the number of observed symptoms.

 To test the models, we conducted two behavioral experiments.
 In the experiments, participants had to find diagnoses for sequentially presented series of medical symptoms.
-The knowledge necessary to solve this task consisted of a number of symptoms each of which was associated to a number of alternative explanations.
-Whereas the symptoms were real medical conditions, their association with the explanations was artificial to avoid possible effects of prior knowledge and for being able to fully balance the material.
-To be able to investigate the effects of memory activation on the generation of explanations we tried to minimize the role of deliberate hypothesis evaluation strategies in the task.
+The knowledge necessary to solve this task consisted of a number of symptoms each of which was associated with a number of alternative explanations.
+Although the symptoms were real medical conditions, their association with the explanations was artificial to avoid possible effects of prior knowledge and for being able to fully balance the material.
+To be able to investigate the effects of memory activation on the generation of explanations, we tried to minimize the role of deliberate hypothesis evaluation strategies in the task.
 Therefore, experimental trials were generated in a way such that in most trials to find the correct diagnosis it was sufficient to retrieve the one explanation from memory that was most coherent to the set of observed symptoms.
-Thus, whereas each of the serially presented symptoms had a number of possible explanations that should vary in their availability over the course of the trial, at the end of the trial the most active explanation would also be the correct diagnosis.
-We expected the activation of explanations in memory to depend upon the serially observed symptoms as described above; with supporting symptoms increasing an explanation's availability and nonsupporting symptoms decreasing its availability.
+Thus, although each of the serially presented symptoms had a number of possible explanations that should vary in their availability over the course of the trial, at the end of the trial the most active explanation would also be the correct diagnosis.
+We expected the activation of explanations in memory to depend upon the serially observed symptoms as described above, with supporting symptoms increasing an explanation's availability and nonsupporting symptoms decreasing its availability.
 Activation was measured with a probe reaction task.
 The idea behind this task is based on lexical decision tasks where participants respond faster to a probe that is more highly activated in memory than to a probe of lower activation (e.g., Meyer & Schvaneveldt, 1971).
-We will now first describe the method and the data from Experiment 1.
+We now first describe the method and the data from Experiment 1.
 Then we describe the cognitive models in detail and present the model results.
-Subsequently, we present Experiment 2, compare its results to predictions of the models and discuss the implications of our findings.
+Subsequently, we present Experiment 2, compare its results to predictions of the models, and discuss the implications of our findings.